List of Coronation Street characters introduced in 2019: Kelly Neelan

 Kelly Neelan, played by Millie Gibson, made her first appearance in episode 9807, first broadcast on 28 June 2019 and her last appearance in episode 10,752, first broadcast on 23 September 2022.
 Kelly is introduced as the teenage daughter of Rick (Greg Wood) and Laura Neelan (Kel Allen).
 When Rick fails to show up for Kelly, she visits his office and bumps into Gary Windass (Mikey North).
 Gary pretends to be a client of Rick's; unbeknownst to Kelly, he has killed Rick in self-defence.
-Gary pays for Kelly's school fees, although she later attends Weatherfield High, to Gary's surprise.
+Gary pays for Kelly's school fees, although she later attends Weatherfield High School, to Gary's surprise.
 Kelly is involved in leaking a nude photo of her friend Asha Alahan (Tanisha Gorey), which leads to Asha being bullied.

 Toyah Battersby (Georgia Taylor) and Imran Habeeb (Charlie De Melo) begin fostering Kelly, after much persuasion from her.
 Kelly hangs out with a group of friends, including Asha, Corey Brent (Maximus Evans) and Summer Spellman (Harriet Bibby).
 Shortly after Summer leaves, Nina Lucas (Mollie Gallagher) and her boyfriend Seb Franklin (Harry Visinoni) arrive; after her group of friends pressure her, Kelly slaps Nina.
 Seb and Nina run away, but are attacked by Corey and his friends.
 Appalled at what she has started, Kelly tries to stop Corey, but he kicks Seb several times in the head while his friends assault Nina.
 Nina is left with serious injuries and Seb later died.
 Corey and Kelly are later charged with murder.
 Imran supports Kelly through her police interview and represents her when the case goes to trial; when Nina remembers that Kelly had tried to prevent the attack and help Nina and Seb, Nina attempts to help her be cleared of murder.

 However, Corey is cleared and a devastated Kelly is found guilty.
 She attempts suicide that night, but survives after being rushed to hospital.
 Nonetheless, later that month Kelly is handed a life sentence, with a minimum of 15 years to be served and the prospect of not being paroled until her early thirties.
-Kelly's ordeal ends weeks later when Nina and Asha, with the help of a homeless man Stu Carpenter (Bill Fellows), obtains Corey's bag from the night of the attack - containing his blood-stained tracksuit.
+Kelly's ordeal ends weeks later when Nina and Asha, with the help of a homeless man Stu Carpenter (Bill Fellows), obtains Corey's bag from the night of the attack – containing his blood-stained tracksuit.
 After a failed attempt at fleeing the country foiled by Gary, Corey pleads guilty and Kelly is released.
 In her time in prison, Imran and Toyah have split and had fostered a young child, Elsie (Arabella Berkeley).